Acizza/TwichIRC/README.md

 TwichIRC
 ========

+Note: Currently not being worked on.
+Will likely continue after finishing work on other projects.

 Should be stable enough to use without too many issues.
 Currently only tested under Mono on Linux, but should run on other platforms fine.